endrefh/my_own_app_endrefh/README.md

 and alternatively fuelled vehicles through LCA"](https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/docs/2020_study_main_report_en.pdf) by Ricardo Energy and Environment for the European Comission.
 Our observation of this study is that the segregation is practical for our purpouses, but the methodology is on a higher scale than what we are intending to do with the app (local direct emission per km rather than Life Cycle Analysis (LCA)).

 ### NTM Method for Emissions Calculation
 This method is developed by The Network for Transport and Environment (NTM) which is a non profit organization, initiated in 1993 and aiming at establishing a common base of values on how to calculate the environmental performance for various modes of transport[link](https://www.transportmeasures.org/en/about-ntm/).
-The NTM method has a high level of detail and focuses on Europe.
 NTM is involved with the European Committee for Standardization (CEN) in developing the European standard for emission calculation.
 NTM method specifies emission calculations for four types of transport: air, rail, road and water.

 #### Air Transport
 The total emission of a vessel is determined by the emission factor (constant and variable) and the distance.